Python-InstructorMelissa/week4session1/README.md

 3. cd IntroFlask

 ## Install flask
-1. pipenv flask
+1. pipenv install flask
 2. this should create 2 files pipfile and pipfile.lock

 # Users who get any errors thus far
-1. try python -m pipenv flask
-if that doesn't work
+1. try python -m pipenv install flask if that doesn't work
-2. open command prompt and try pipenv flask or python -m pipenv flask
+2. open command prompt and try pipenv install flask or python -m pipenv install flask

 # Windows mainly users
 You may not get errors till this next step.
 I will demonstrate the error but it might be the bash vs command prompt